sftpgo/docs/docs/tutorials/shares.md

 - Upload new files via manual selection or drag and drop.
 - Create new folders within the shared structure.

-This type of share combines the capabilities of both read-only and write-only shares, making it ideal for collaborative scenarios where external users need to both access and contribute files to a shared workspace.
+This type of share combines the capabilities of both read-only and write-only shares, making it suited to scenarios where external users need to both access and contribute files to a shared workspace.

 ![WebClient read write share](../assets/img/webclient_read_write_share.png){data-gallery="webclient-rw-share"}